aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/iimage/width/_index.md

 ## IImage.Width property

-Gets the width of the image.
+Gets the width of the image in pixels.

 ```csharp
 public int Width { get; }